yiling-huang/diabetes_knn_R/README.md

 Objectives: Apply K Nearest Neighbors method to predict wheter people have diabetes

-What did I do?
+What did I do in this file?

 A. Data Preprocessing
      1. Detect missing value
      2. Normalize data

 B. Find optimal k

 C. Separate data into train and test

 D. Fit data into model

 E. Measure performance of model